What is a data flow diagram (DFD)?

 - Rename the new DFD.
 Right click on its background and select Rename....
 In the diagram's name box, enter Level 1 DFD and press ENTER.

 - Create three processes (Process Order, Ship Good, Issue Receipt) in center as shown below.
 That is the old spot for the System process and we place them there to elaborate System.

 Wiring with connection lines for data flows

 - Place your mouse pointer over Customer.
-Drag the resource icon Data Flow --> Process to the right and drop it over Process Order.
+Drag out the Resource Catalog icon and release your mouse button on Process Order.